5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ### Extract what's between HTML tags

-Let's assume that we have a piece of HTML code, and that we are interested in any text betwen anchor tags (`<a>`).
+Let's assume that we have a piece of HTML code, and that we are interested in any text between anchor tags (`<a>`).
 Let's also assume that we know that there is no other tag inside the `<a>`, just simple text.

 Now an `<a>` tag has always either an `href="..."` or an `id="..."` because otherwise it has no purpose.